hermonochy/QuizMaster/README.md

 ##### Speed Run

-The speed run game mode challenges you to answer all questions correctly in the shortest time possible.
-If you answer a question incorrectly, you must redo the question.
-If all lives are lost, you must redo the entire quiz.
-The game keeps a stopwatch running throughout, and your final time is displayed at the end.
-Currently it is the most difficult game mode.
+Race against the clock to answer all questions correctly as fast as possible!
+An incorrect answer forces you to retry the question, and losing all lives results in starting the quiz anew.
+Your total time is recorded to push for improvement in future attempts.
+Currently, it's the most challenging game mode.

 ##### Survival

-The Survival game mode is a recent addition to QuizMaster.
-In this mode, players have a limited number of lives to answer questions correctly.
-Each incorrect answer costs a life, and the game ends when the player loses all their lives or answers all questions correctly.
+In Survival mode, players are allotted a limited number of lives to complete the quiz.
+Each incorrect response results in a life deduction, and the game concludes when you either exhaust your lives or answer all questions correctly.
 The objective is to survive as long as possible by maintaining accuracy throughout.

 ##### Practice

-The practice mode offers a relaxed environment for users to engage with quiz questions at their own pace.
-Immediate feedback is provided, notifying the player if the answer was correct.
-Participants can opt to reveal the correct answer or end the quiz at any time.
-Scores are not recorded.
+A more laid-back approach, this mode allows you to engage in practice sessions at your own pace.
+You receive immediate feedback on your answers and can choose to continue or end the quiz whenever you wish.
+Scores are not tracked in this mode.

 ![](images/QM4.png)